miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 If "type" is "rfc3161", the decoded JSON object contained in the "timestamp" parameter MUST contain the "tst" parameter.

-The "tst" parameter contains a BASE64-encoded RFC 3161 TimeStampToken.
+The "tst" parameter contains a BASE64-encoded {{!RFC3161}} TimeStampToken.

 #### "validations" Object